-Acquisition costs, comprising commission and other costs related to the acquisition of new insurance contracts, the renewal of existing insurance contracts are deferred to the extent that they are attributable to premiums unearned at the balance sheet date.
+Acquisition costs, comprising commission and costs that are directly related to the acquisition of new business or renewal of insurance contracts and that are expected to be recovered out of future margins in revenue of these contracts, are deferred to the extent that they are attributable to premiums unearned at the balance sheet date.
+All other costs are expensed as incurred.